setlog/go-mongo-atlas/CLOUDNAT.md

 ## Preface

-In the [previous article](README.md) we told you about how to connect to MongoDB Atlas with Go and to interact with the database cluster.
+In the [previous article](README.md) we showed you how to connect to MongoDB Atlas with Go and interact with the database cluster.
 MongoDB Atlas is a cloud platform, therefore queries run through the public internet and must be very well secured.
-Let us go through some options we have in matters of safety and security while creating a distributed cloud infrastructure.
-We are going to concentrate on one particular setup, and that is a connection between a Google Kubernetes cluster and a MongoDB Atlas.
+Let's go over some of the options we have in terms of security and protection while creating a distributed cloud infrastructure.
+We'll focus on one particular facility, and that's a connection between a Google Kubernetes cluster and a MongoDB atlas.

 ## Possible solutions